Heroes-Global/uber-coding-challenge/README.md

 - Used the Google Maps API 3 to show the map and add the markers for every movie location.
 - The JavaScript code checked with the JSHint tool.

-# Misc

-Link to other code you're particularly proud of.
-Link to your resume or public profile.